kxdang/kiendang.me/content/blog/096-helios/index.md

 date: 2020-07-30
 slug: first-coop-experience
 title: 🌎Helio's Civilization
-description: A random draft about a story of Mars.
+description: A random story about Mars.
-tags: ["random"]
+tags: ["sci-fi"]
 ---

 Humans understand that the sun provides energy for all life.
 Without it, we would not exist.